sanaz-rasti/RDBMS_SERIES/sql_server.md

 ## Servers
 ### 1. Localhost SQL Server, using the MS-SQL-Docker-Image

-Run a local SQL server using Docker, given the fact that there is a
+Run a local SQL server using Docker, given the fact that
 - Have Docker installed
 - Pull MS SQL Server Docker Image: cmd --> docker pull mcr.microsoft.com/mssql/server
 - Run the Image container, using port 1433:1433 :